eclipse-ibeji/freyja/docs/external-libs.md

 ## How to Author an External Dependency

 Freyja supports custom implementations of the `DigitalTwinAdapter`, `CloudAdapter`, and `MappingClient` interfaces.
 To write your own, make a new library crate, add `dts-contracts` as a dependency, and implement the interface.
-Note the package name and the way you can refer to the package in a toml file (e.g., `{ path = "some/path" }` or `{ git = "some.git/url" }`), as well as the fully qualified name of the struct that implements one the mentioned structs.
-You will need these to set up the dependency generator that help with linking your dependencies at build time.
+Note the package name and the way you can refer to the package in a toml file (e.g., `{ path = "some/path" }` or `{ git = "some.git/url" }`), as well as the fully qualified name of the struct that implements one of the mentioned structs.
+You will need these to set up the dependency generator that helps with linking your dependencies at build time.

 Note that each trait implementation must live in a separate crate.
 You cannot put all of the implementations in one crate.

 ## Freyja Dependency Generator

 The Freyja dependency generator helps with bringing in custom libraries and linking then with the main Freyja application.
 The dependency generator is an executable located in the `depgen` folder, and the generated files are placed in `depgen/__generated`.
-This folder contains some placeholder files so that cargo can check the workspace properly.
+This folder contains some placeholder files so that cargo can check the workspace properly and so that the code to generate the files can be reduced.
 These placeholders will be part of the repo when you clone it, but changes will be ignored.

-**It is strongly recommended to use `cargo make` to interact with the project** (e.g. `cargo make build`).
+**It is strongly recommended to use `cargo make` to interact with the project when possible** (e.g. `cargo make build`).
 This ensures that the dependency generator runs automatically and picks up your build configuration since all of the `cargo make` commands for this project will invoke the generator.
+The placeholder files that come with the repo are valid and the project can be built with plain cargo, but the default implementations are basic in-memory mocks which are generally only useful for prototyping.
 A few common cargo operations have equivalent `cargo make` tasks defined for them, such as `build`, `test`, and `fmt`.
-The placeholder files are valid and the project can actually be built with plain cargo, but the default implementations are basic in-memory mocks which are generally only useful for prototyping.
+If you need to run the dependency generator manually you can run `cargo make freyja-depgen`.
+Note that the dependency generator relies on the build envinronment provided by `cargo make`, so it can't be run outside of the context.
+It will also require that all of the environment variables mentioned below are set.

 The dependency generator will generate a small crate which bundles Freyja's external dependencies.
 This includes a `lib.rs` file which contains re-exports of relevant structs and a `Cargo.toml` file to package the dependencies.
 The dependency generator requires the following environment variables to be defined: